kyrylo/kyrylo.org/app/views/pages/about.md

 ---
-title: The history instead of the about
+title: About?
+The site history instead of the about!
 ---

 It's quite amusing: although this site was launched in 2014, its story has